Central Massachusetts Housing Snapshot

 20% Share of 2023 home sales affordable to a median income household

-Central Mass municipalities reported permitting 1,020 homes in 2023, slightly below the ten-year average of 1,185.
-Worcester has been a regional leader, adding added 9,600 housing units from 2010 - 2020, an increase of nearly 13%.
+Central Massachusetts municipalities reported permitting 1,020 homes in 2023, slightly below the ten-year average of 1,185.
+The City of Worcester has been a regional leader, adding 9,600 housing units from 2010 - 2020, an increase of nearly 13%.
 This is nearly double the statewide increase of 6.8% in housing units.
 Worcester has continued to add homes at a rapid clip, issuing permits for a reported 2,202 new units from 2021 through 2024.
 Nevertheless, the pressure is still on, and more homes are needed.
-The number of homes for rent is still 25% less than it was ten years ago (2,600 in 2010 - 2014 ACS vs 1,900 2019 - 2023 ACS.)
+The number of homes for rent is still 25% less than it was ten years ago, with only 1,900 homes for rent between 2019 - 2023 (ACS) versus 2,600 between 2010 - 2014 (ACS).

-After accounting for an additional 4,700 units for sale or for rent needed to achieve a healthy vacancy rate, EOHLC estimates that the CRPC region needs to add 20,500 housing units to the stock from 2025 – 2035, equal to 8.4% of the 2020 housing unit total.
+After accounting for an additional 4,700 units for sale or for rent needed to achieve a healthy vacancy rate, EOHLC estimates that the CMRPC region needs to add 20,500 housing units to the stock from 2025 – 2035, equal to 8.4% of the 2020 housing unit total.
 The higher growth scenario could require as many as 25,000 new units.

 To support housing strategies in the smaller, more suburban communities in the region, CMRPC hosts a Regional Housing Coordinator Program.
 This program supports local Affordable Housing Trusts and Community Preservation Committees to advance sustainable and community focused housing development.
 One strategy being explored to support housing production in Worcester is reducing permitting barriers to smaller infill housing typologies through developing a menu of pre-approved housing types that are economically feasible and compliant with applicable building requirements, like the Specialized Stretch Code.
 Because plans are already vetted according to local and state guidelines, project delivery is significantly faster; delays due to plan review and zoning relief can be sharply reduced.